sds-smith/rsm-hcd-coding-challenge/README.md

  From any individual brewery card, the user can click the back arrow to return to the list from which they originally navigated to the brewery card.

 ## Server-side functionality:
-The versionable API follows the MVC design pattern and is accessed through the '/v1' path.
-It consists of one router (BreweriesRouter) at 'v1/breweries'.
+The versionable REST API follows the MVC design pattern and is accessed through the `/v1` path.
+It consists of one router (BreweriesRouter) at `v1/breweries`.

 BreweriesRouter contains three endpoints:
- * '/default_city' returns the default list of breweries for display on the home page.
+ * `/default_city` returns the default list of breweries for display on the home page.
 This list is persisted in a MongoDB Cluster.
- * '/get_geocode?[BREWERY POSTAL CODE]' returns the latitude and longitude for any brewery that is missing that data in OpenBreweryDB.
+ * `get_geocode?[BREWERY POSTAL CODE]` returns the latitude and longitude for any brewery that is missing that data in OpenBreweryDB.
 A request is sent to the Google Maps API.
- * '/by-dist?[CLIENT GEOLOCATION DATA]' returns a list of breweries closest to the user's current location.
+ * `/by-dist?[CLIENT GEOLOCATION DATA]` returns a list of breweries closest to the user's current location.
 A request is sent to the OpenBreweryDB API.